RokKuzner/Apollo/readme.md

 - [Docker Compose](https://docs.docker.com/compose/install/)

 # Usage
 To start the app simply run `docker-compose build && docker-compose up`.
-Watch at the console output, since you might be prompted to log into your Google account.
+Watch the console output, since you might be prompted to log into your Google account.